dmitribodiu/90-days-challenge/architecture.md

         3. how
         4. where

-3. Managers to engines ration
+3. Managers to engines ratio
-    If your design contains a large number of Engines, you may have inadvertently done a functional decomposition.
+    If your design contains a large number of Engines, you probably have done a functional decomposition.
 Because there is naturally not that many atomic operations in any business.

-    Typically the should be more managers than engines and they typically maintain the `golden ratio` (managers = engines * 1.61).
+    Typically there should be more managers than engines and they typically maintain the `golden ratio` (managers = engines * 1.61).
 But if you have too many manabers (6+) it may be a sign of a bad design.
 The large number of Managers strongly indicates you have done a functional or domain decomposition.